smarttransit-ai/transit-gym/sim_without_bg_traffic/manual_files/README.md

 *Note:* The green boxes in the above diagram indicate the input information.

+*Disclaimer*: All the procedures are quite complicated and may take a lot of time to regnerate.

 ### Step 1.
 Correct network

 Using GUI-based tool [NETEDIT](https://sumo.dlr.de/docs/netedit.html) to check the network and add links and junctions which are missing during the conversion from OSM map to SUMO network.